UFreedom/LoadingDialogDemo/README.md

 ## Installation

- 1. import ResideMenu project to your workspace.
+ 1. import YummyLoadingDialogLibrary project to your workspace.
  2. make it as a dependency library project to your main project.
 <br>See the Demo